Can Sex Relieve Migraine Headaches? The Scientific View

 In some people, sexual activity helps release endorphins, serotonin, dopamine, and oxytocin, all of which reduce the perception of pain and increase the feeling of relaxation and happiness.
 If exercising or running gives you a happy high quickly, you may well expect sex to help.
 Because hormones work faster than painkillers, the relief will be instant.

 Sex can relieve migraine headaches but cannot root out migraines.
+So it’s best to prevent migraine attacks with lifestyle changes.

 Do note that sex can relieve your migraine headaches but cannot cure migraines.
 It cannot make your migraine triggers vanish nor alter the way your body responds to the triggers.